 The registered manager outlined the management arrangements and governance systems in place within the home.
-These were found to be in line with good practice.

 The needs of residents were met in accordance with the home's statement of purpose and the categories of care for which the home was registered with RQIA.

 A range of policies and procedures was in place to guide and inform staff.
 Policies were centrally indexed and retained in a manner which was easily accessible by staff.
-Policies and procedures were systematically reviewed every three years or more frequently as changes occurred.

 There was a complaints policy and procedure in place which was in accordance with the legislation and Department of Health (DoH) guidance on complaints handling.
-Residents and/or their representatives were made aware of how to make a complaint by way of the display in the hallway and information in each bedroom.
+Residents and/or their representatives were made aware of how to make a complaint by way of information displayed in the home.

 Review of the complaints records confirmed that arrangements were in place to effectively manage complaints from residents, their representatives or any other interested party.
-Review of complaints records and discussion with the registered manager confirmed there had been no new complaints since the previous inspection.
+Review of complaints records showed the outcome of any investigation undertaken and all communication with complainants.
+The need to record the outcome of the complaint and the complainant's level of satisfaction was discussed with the registered manager as this information was not available for the most recent complaint.
+The registered manager confirmed this would be addressed.